Facets-cloud/module-development-examples/README.md

 ### Overview

-This repository contains multiple examples of Terraform modules, including `s3`, `ecs_cluster`, and `ecs_service`.
+This repository contains multiple examples of facets Terraform modules, including `s3`, `ecs_cluster`, and `ecs_service`.
 Each module is located in its respective directory and demonstrates different capabilities and configurations.

 ### Concepts